Ben Horowitz will explain how to create and sustain culture at TC Early Stage SF – TechCrunch

 Suffice it to say, there is plenty to learn from Horowitz at TC Early Stage come April 28 in San Francisco.

-TC’s Early Stage is meant to give founders a place to learn directly from the experts who have come before.
-All day long, seasoned VCs and operators will be holding breakout sessions where they identify the biggest challenges in their fields and tangible, actionable insights on how to take on those challenges.
-These experts will cover a wide range of core startup disciplines, including but not limited to growth, legal, product management, tech stack, recruiting, design, and company culture.
+TC Early Stage is meant to give founders a place to learn directly from the experts who have come before.
+All day long, seasoned VCs and operators will be holding breakout sessions where they identify the biggest challenges in their fields, and tangible, actionable insights on how to take on those challenges.
+These experts will cover a wide range of core startup disciplines, including but not limited to growth, legal, product management, tech stack, recruiting, design and company culture.

-Horowitz joins Cyan Banister (How to get your first yes), Asher Abramson (How to create great growth assets for paid channels), Lior Zorea (What VCs want in a term sheet (and how you can get what you want), and Dalton Caldwell (How to get into Y Combinator).
+Horowitz joins Cyan Banister (How to get your first yes), Asher Abramson (How to create great growth assets for paid channels), Lior Zorea (What VCs want in a term sheet and how you can get what you want), and Dalton Caldwell (How to get into Y Combinator).
 We’ll be announcing many, many more speakers over the coming weeks, totaling more than 50 breakouts for the entire day.

 Here’s the fine print.
 Each of the breakout sessions is limited to around 100 attendees.
 We expect a lot more attendees, of course, so signups for each session are on a first-come, first-serve basis.
 Buy your ticket today and you can sign up for the breakouts we are announcing today.
 Pass holders will also receive 24-hour advance notice before we announce the next batch.
 (And yes, you can “drop” a breakout session in favor of a new one, in the event there is a schedule conflict.)